Friday, 11 January 2019

-The work I do with organisations like AT-Autism, Autistic Pride Reading and Autism Oxford is all about changing the attitudes of the people around us, whilst improving the self esteem of the autistic people.
+The work I do with organisations like AT-Autism, Autistic Pride Reading other national teams is all about changing the attitudes of the people around us, whilst improving the self esteem of the autistic people.
 It proves very successful indeed.
 Families looking for those things, and good support from a specialist speech and language therapist, if needed, will be likely to find many joys ahead.

 Go communicate with the people involved, finding plenty more autism-positive materials, and ways that actually help autistic people.
 Ways involving respect, responsibility, collaboration, partnership and shared journeying together.

 https://www.atautism.org/ is a link to AT-Autism, the international consultancy & training company.